calvdee/end-to-end-lead-scoring/Readme.md

 ## Key Insights

-* The conversion rate of the previous marketing campaign was 25%
+* The conversion rate of the previous marketing campaign was 25%.

-* The conversion rate of the current marketing campaign is 11%
+* The conversion rate of the current marketing campaign is 11%.

-* A simple "domain-driven" model that chooses customers to target based on whether they converted in the last marketing campaign and chooses remaining customers randomly improved the current conversion rate by 250% - bringing the conversion rate of targeted customers to 39%
+* A simple "domain-driven" model that chooses customers to target based on whether they converted in the last marketing campaign and chooses remaining customers randomly improved the current conversion rate by 250% - bringing the conversion rate of targeted customers to 39%.

-* A Naive Bayes model using only categorical features from the original training set improved the baseline conversion rate by 354% - bringing the conversion rate of targeted customers to 51%
+* A Naive Bayes model using only categorical features from the original training set improved the baseline conversion rate by 354% - bringing the conversion rate of targeted customers to 51%.

-* With the Naive Bayes model, targeting 6.6% of the population identifies ~30% of the respondents
+* With the Naive Bayes model, targeting 6.6% of the population identifies ~30% of the respondents.

 ## Project Structure